-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our Year 11 cohort was the smallest, with only 9 students in September 2021.
-One of these was not counted in the final figures, but had a personal P8 score of 2.79.
-The overall Progress 8 score for the 8 students in the cohort was 0.06.
-75% of students achieved 4+ in English and Maths, compared to the 2019 national average figure for this cohort of 44%.
-EBacc entry for this cohort was 62.5% (national average for all students is 38.7%), which is slightly higher than the previous year.
+Our Year 11 Disadvantaged cohort was relatively small, with only 14 students in summer 2023.
+The overall Progress 8 score for the students in the cohort was a pleasing +0.24.
+86% of students achieved 4+ in English and Maths, compared to the 2019 national average figure for this cohort of 44%.
+EBacc entry for this cohort was 71.4% (national average for all students is 38.7%), which is higher than the previous year.

-As evidenced in schools across the country, the ongoing impact of the pandemic was most detrimental to disadvantaged students, and they were not able to benefit from our pupil premium plans to the degree that we intended.
-For example, some restrictions had to be made to extra-curricular opportunities, including trips and visits.
-Pleasingly, however, we were still able to heavily subsidise a number of opportunities, including the Duke of Edinburgh Award scheme and various day trips, including to Marwell Zoo, Oxford Natural History Museum and Harry Potter Studio Tour.
+As evidenced in schools across the country, the ongoing impact of the pandemic and subsequent cost of living crisis was most detrimental to Disadvantaged students.
+Pleasingly, however, we were still able to heavily subsidise a number of opportunities, including the Prague Music Tour, Battlefields trip, Duke of Edinburgh Award scheme, residential trip to France and several day trips including Marwell Zoo, Harry Potter World, Thorpe Park and various theatre trips.

 At Newlands Girls' School we believe in quality first teaching and this underpinned our approach.
-Students, who are disadvantaged, were prioritised for intervention, including National Tutoring Programme.
+Students, who are Disadvantaged, were prioritised for intervention, including National Tutoring Programme.
 Students in this cohort were also given additional resources where needed, including ingredients for Food lessons, personal copies of set texts, GCSE workbooks and revision guides.

-Although overall attendance in 2021-22 was lower than in the preceding years at 86%, it was still higher than the national average.
-The gaps in attendance between the disadvantaged and the overall (7% lower overall and a significantly higher proportion of PA) is why attendance is a focus of our current plan.
+Overall attendance in 2022-23 showed a significant improvement on the previous year, with 93%, and was higher than the national average.
+However, the gap in attendance between the Disadvantaged and the overall (5% lower overall and a higher proportion of PA) is why attendance is a focus of our current plan.